 In fact, technologies such as cloud computing and storage and predictive analytics are not so much a luxury nowadays, but a priority.
 As more and more B2B businesses embark on their digital transformation, the race to adopt innovative technologies will require B2B sellers to rely on data analytics to drive their overall shopping experience.

-To discover the benefits of selling online with BigCommerce B2B Edition, click here.
+To discover the benefits of selling online with BigCommerce B2B, click here.

 As a leading open SaaS ecommerce platform for mid-market and enterprise brands, BigCommerce offers all the benefits associated with multi-tenant SaaS — ease of use, high functionality and continuous updates — paired with open APIs that allow B2B businesses to customize their websites and integrate with existing systems.